tyler-keller/bg-transformer/README.md

+> [!IMPORTANT]
+> If you'd like to run this code, you will have to gain access to the DiaTrend dataset at [DiaTrend@Synapse](https://www.synapse.org/Synapse:syn38187184/wiki/619490).

 ## How the code is structured:
-The `data` folder holds the original and cleaned dataset.
+The `data` folder would hold the original and cleaned datasets.
 The original dataset is a set of 54 .xlxs files.
 The cleaned dataset is a single subject's cleaned data that can be trained on by the model.